EthanR168/QuackNet/README.md

 # Neural Network Library

-The **Neural Network Library** is a python bases library designed for building and training neural networks and convolutional networks from scratch.
-It offers foundational implementations of key components such as forward propagtion, backpropgation and optimisation algorithms, without relying on machine learning frameworks like TensorFlow or Pytorch
+The **Neural Network Library** is a python based library designed for building and training neural networks and convolutional networks from scratch.
+It offers foundational implementations of key components such as forward propagation, backpropagation and optimisation algorithms, without relying on machine learning frameworks like TensorFlow or Pytorch

 ## Why this Library?

 This project was developed to:

 -   **Deepen understanding** of neural network by implementing them from scratch
--   **Provide a light weight alternative** to large scale frameworks for educational purposes
+-   **Provide a lightweight alternative** to large scale frameworks for educational purposes
 -   **Offer flexibility** for experimentation with custom architectures

-## Feutures
+## Features

 **1. Custom Implementation:**
 -   Fully handwritten implementations for neural network layers, activation functions and loss functions.